 Common Types of Cyber Vulnerabilities

-Even minor flaws can become dangerous when attackers can reach them.
+Even minor flaws can become serious when they are exposed to attackers.
 Vulnerabilities may exist in software, networks, devices, people-driven processes, or system configurations.
-The earlier they are identified, the easier and cheaper they are to fix.
+The earlier they are identified, the easier they usually are to fix.

 Table: Five common vulnerability types: examples, how they are found, and how they are usually fixed.